sst/sst/www/docs/clients/index.md

 Some of the modules also export types that can be used to define payloads for function calls.
 For example, the [`job`](job.md) exports [`JobTypes`](job.md#jobtypes).

 The [`job`](job.md) also exports a [method](job.md#run) to run a job.

 ---

+## Language support

+Currently the client only supports JavaScript and TypeScript.
+But if you are looking to add support for other languages, <a href={ config.discord }>message us in Discord</a> and we can help you get started.

+---